royourboat/ovino/README.md

     <br />
     <a href="https://ovino.onrender.com/">View Demo</a>

-    (Please wait 10 seconds for Render to boot up)
+    Please wait 10 seconds for Render to boot up.
   </p>
 </div>